iyeszin/iyeszin.github.io/generic.md

 So, here's a brief snapshot of who I am: a passionate individual with a background in technology and research, eager to bring my skills to a supportive role, all while keeping grounded with hobbies that enrich my life beyond work.

+Looking to contribute my multilingual & research background to international teams in Austria.

+🌿 Currently seeking
+Project coordination or R&D bridging roles in international settings.
+I'm passionate about making technology understandable and collaboration sustainable across disciplines.

 <!-- Hello!
 My journey into the tech world began with a deep dive into Biometrics and Intelligent Vision, thanks to the Erasmus Mundus Master degree program I joined in 2021.
 That summer, I was fortunate to immerse myself in an internship at the Color Imaging Laboratory in Granada, Spain, exploring the frontiers of computer vision.

 Now, having completed my master's, I've embarked on a PhD in Artificial Intelligence and Robotics at Montanuniversität Leoben in Austria.
 Here, I'm delving into the complexities of machine learning, facing new challenges head-on and learning every step of the way.